 Practo exists to help patients find and decide on the right healthcare service provider.
 Over the years, we have stumbled and learnt a lot about how feedback works and how we can improve this tool to help both patients and doctors better.

 To explain our latest feature, we must first understand how healthcare is different and unique from other industries and by extension, how healthcare feedback is a different ballgame.

 What makes health care different from food and travel?
 It’s more personal AND it involves higher stakes since it deals with one’s health

 What makes health care feedback different?
-The feedback on a healthcare provider can impact human lives more profoundly than other ‘reviews’.
+The feedback on a healthcare provider can impact human lives more profoundly than other ‘feedbacks’.
 More importantly, healthcare is a “credence good” – Part of the feedback is about something a consumer (patient, in this case) doesn’t fully understand.

 Due to this intrinsic difference, a lot of patients openly share their opinion on a doctor’s medical ability and treatment outcome, where, patients may not be fully equipped to make this judgement.
 This example shows how – “In order to make a patient recover faster, a doctor was found to prescribe stronger dosages of medicines.
 However, this medication was shown to have serious repercussions later”

 This puts patients in a biased position and clouds their opinion of a practitioner.
 Thus, it’s not possible for them to be completely objective about judging how good/bad a doctor is.

 Keeping this in mind, we have released the BLUR FEATURE.
 This feature simply blurs out parts of feedback from public viewing that comment on a doctor’s ability or treatment outcome.
 This is done with both, positive and negative feedback.
 Having said this, doctors can still view the entire feedback privately.